FAQs Regarding Running for the Board of Directors

 WHAT SORTS OF ISSUES COME BEFORE THE BOARD?

 Within applicable legal constraints, the board determines everything from the amount of the annual assessment to which major projects should be pursued by the association.
 It governs the general overall operation of the association in conjunction with the association’s general manager.
 It decides on appeals from association members who disagree with rules interpretation or enforcement.
 It gives guidance to the association’s committees on topics ranging from recruiting and retaining employees, to which auditor to hire, to defining any new rules that should be put in place.
-Important items for the board to review and decide upon over the next two years include: continued implementation of the 2030 general plan, fiscal monitoring of the association’s amenities, establishing appropriate funding levels for the association’s reserve and development funds, and utilization of open spaces.
+Important items for the board to review and decide upon over the next two years include: fiscal monitoring of the association’s amenities, establishing appropriate funding levels for the association’s reserve and development funds, and utilization of open spaces.

 WHAT ARE THE QUALIFICATIONS FOR DIRECTORS?